wafiyalwi13/Portfolio-Guide-/README.md

 # Wafiy's Portfolio 🖥-
 Welcome to my data portfolio.
-Here, I compiling all of my project in data analytics field.
+Here, I compiling all of my project to present my ability as Data Analyst.

 ## Table of Contents 📰
 * SQL